-At the present time, IBD Crohn's Diagnostic Algorithmic tests such as Prometheus IBD sgi Diagnostic, have INSUFFICIENT EVIDENCE in peer-reviewed publications to effectively result in improved health outcomes compared to the current standard of care.
+At the present time, IBD Crohn's Diagnostic Algorithmic tests such as Prometheus IBD sgi Diagnostic have INSUFFICIENT EVIDENCE in peer-reviewed publications to effectively result in improved health outcomes compared to the current standard of care.

-Inflammatory Bowel Disease / Crohn's Disease Prognostic Algorithmic Tests
+Inflammatory Bowel Disease/Crohn's Disease Prognostic Algorithmic Tests

-Concert Evidence Review for Coverage Determination (Published 7/1/2024)
+Concert Genetics Evidence Review for Coverage Determination

+The results of the 2021 ECCO Scientific Workshop indicate that the PredictSURE IBD test is the only one that has sufficient evidence of clinical validity.
+Additionally, they point out that PredictSURE IBD currently has a clinical trial underway which may provide needed clinical utility evidence in the future.
+This group also has an ongoing clinical trial to further validate the biomarkers.
 The 2018 statement by the American College of Gastroenterology (ACG) on management of adult Crohn's Disease states that certain genetic markers are associated with different phenotypic expressions in Crohn's disease but testing remains a research tool at this time." (p.
 486) No other serological markers or prognostic algorithmic tests are mentioned in these guidelines.